Bournemouth's Dinesh Gillela on damaging stereotypes Asian footballers deal with in Britain

 He also feels his family heritage made it more difficult for him to get signed by an academy, an experience he shared with fellow South Asian players.

-"I felt like even speaking to other teammates, as in other Asian football players in the academies, they feel like they had to have 2, 3, 4 chances but other players have had just the 1 chance and they've gone straight into the academy."
+"I felt like even speaking to other team-mates, as in other Asian football players in the academies, they feel like they had to have two, three, four chances but other players have had just the one chance and they've gone straight into the academy."

 Since turning professional, Gillela recognises a different form of racism, with ill-informed attitudes still prevalent right at the top of the game.

-"The stereotypes that Asian youngsters are only good at cricket, or are only good IT, or are only good at maths, I feel like it's a stereotype that needs to be broken and I feel like as long as there is pressure in the media that are covering these topics I feel like that will make a huge difference," he said.
+"The stereotypes that Asian youngsters are only good at cricket, or are only good IT, or are only good at maths, I feel like it's a stereotype that needs to be broken and I feel like as long as there is pressure in the media to cover these topics, I feel like that will make a huge difference," he said.

 There is hope for the future that attitudes are ready to change, and 72 per cent of fans that responded to the survey said they'd be proud to see a British Asian captain England.